MustafaMH418/Nucleo-stm32f466/Robot Crane /Doc/Documentation.md

 ## Step 1 : The Hardware
 ### 1.Circuit
 ![Circuit](https://github.com/MustafaMH418/Nucleo-stm32f466/blob/main/Robot%20Crane%20/Doc/Matrials/Robot%20ARM_bb.jpg)

+>***Note*** </br>
+> * I added an external power supply with 5V - 2A to give the servos a little more power to work with the strucre of the arm </br>
+> * It is very important to connect the ground of the power supply to the ground of the microcontroller as showen in the circuit above as we are working with PWM signal which is a relative signal and needs a common ground reference.

 ### 2. List of Components
 | Part Type | Amount |